IoIxD/MacJS9/README.md

 # MacJS9

-work in progress JavaScript interpeter for Mac OS 9, using Duktape.
+work in progress JavaScript Interpreter for Mac OS 9, using Duktape.

 to compile currently, get Retro98, then create a build directory and do